ufukseyithan/sea/docs/README.md

 * The function you want to tie to the event
 * Priority

 Event names might be different than you think.
 If you want to add a hook, you would basically go such as "onHookStartround", "onHookJoin", "onHookKill" and so on.
-Or, to tie a event to a key upon press; "onPressSpace", "onPressMycontrol", or upon release; "onReleaseSpace", "onReleaseOmg".
+Or, to tie a event to a key upon press; "onPressSpace", "onPressMyControl", or upon release; "onReleaseSpace", "onReleaseControlName".
 However, in order key controls to work, the player controls should be configured accordingly.

 ## Apps
 ### Creating app